ujjwaldubey1/Token-Streaming-Yield/README.md

 - ✅ **Frontend Deployed** - Cyberpunk UI live on Vercel
 - ✅ **Total Cost: $0.28** - Ultra-efficient deployment
 - ✅ **Zero Gas for Yield** - Lazy evaluation innovation

----

-## 🚧 **Future Enhancements**

-- [ ] Integration with Aave/Compound for real yield sources
-- [ ] Governance facet (DAO voting)
-- [ ] Rewards facet (token emissions)
-- [ ] Multi-token pools
-- [ ] Yield compounding option
-- [ ] Professional security audit

----

-## 📄 **License**

-MIT License - See LICENSE file for details

----

-## 👥 **Team**

-Built for **Blokathon** - Demonstrating advanced DeFi architecture with Diamond Proxy pattern.

----

-## ⚠️ **Disclaimer**

-This is a demonstration project.
-For production use:

-- Conduct professional security audit
-- Implement yield funding mechanism
-- Add rate limits and safety checks
-- Consider gradual rollout with TVL limits

----

-**🎯 For Judges: All contracts are live, verified, and testable on Arbitrum mainnet.
-Frontend is deployed and functional.
-See `test/StreamYieldFacetTest.t.sol` for comprehensive test coverage.**